-Will success be the number of clicks to your website, or the number of actual new customers?
+Will success be the number of clicks to your website or the amount of actual new customers?
 What return on investment seems to be fair to you?

 Only you know these answers, but remember:"What gets measured gets managed."
 (Peter Drucker).
 And what gets measured can also be improved.

-Many people think that stats reports are boring or useless, but from the moment you start paying for Pay-Per-Click Ads, the Google statistics (Google Analytics and Google Webmasters Tools) plus AdWord performance reports should become your Bible.
+Many people think that statistical reports are boring, but from the moment you start paying for Pay-Per-Click Ads, the Google statistics (Google Analytics and Google Webmasters Tools) plus AdWord performance reports will become your Bible.